 Hair Transplant Scars: How Long Do They Last and Can You Remove Them?

-However, scarring is still an unavoidable outcome despite radical improvements in surgical technologies and wound-closing practices.
-And if you’re considering a hair transplant, you’re bound to worry about scars.
+However, some scarring is still an unavoidable outcome despite radical improvements in surgical technologies and wound-closing practices.

 But we’ll help to make your decision easier with this post.
 Read on for all the information you need on post-transplant scarring, whether scars can be removed, and concealment tips.

 Like most patients, you’ll choose your transplantation method based on:

 - The amount of healthy donor hair remaining on your scalp

 But scarring should be another key factor when you make your decision.
 If you’re concerned about how visible scars may reduce your satisfaction with the results, discuss your options with a consultant.
 They’ll help you find the right technique for you.

 The two most common transplant methods used today are FUT and FUE hair transplant.
 Each creates a specific type of scarring.